 By Wendy Werneth of The Nomadic Vegan

-Sipadan claims to have the best diving in the entire world.
+Sipadan claims to have the best diving in the entire world, and is certainly among the best to scuba dive with sharks.
 And while that’s a huge claim to make, there’s no doubt that the diving here is first class.
 While most visitors come here just for diving, Sipadan’s white-sand beaches are pretty spectacular too, and if you want to snorkel the reef you can easily access it directly from the beach.
 Don’t be startled if you see a huge monitor lizard; they’re often found lazing on the beach or even paddling around in the water.

 Keep in mind that the number of daily permits to Sipadan is limited, so you’ll need to book your Sipadan trip well in advance.
 Most resorts will only issue permits to visitors who agree to a minimum stay, which is usually three to five nights.